-Gender

-What is your sex or gender?

-Male

-Female

-Transmale

-Transfemale

-Gender queer/Gender non-confirming

-Different Identity (please specify: )

-Ethnicity

-Are you Hispanic, Latino/a, or of Spanish origin?
+Gender What is your sex or gender?
+Male Female Transmale Transfemale Gender queer/Gender non-confirming Different Identity (please specify:) Ethnicity Are you Hispanic, Latino/a, or of Spanish origin?
+No Yes, Mexican, Mexican American, Chicano/a

-No

-Yes, Mexican, Mexican American, Chicano/a

 Yes, Puerto Rican

 Yes, Cuban

 Yes, another Hispanic, Latino, or Spanish origin

 Race

 Which one or more of the following would you say is your race?

 White

 Black or African American

 American Indian or Alaska Native

 Asian - Indian

 Asian - Chinese

 Asian - Filipino

 Asian - Japanese

 Asian - Korean

 Asian - Vietnamese

 Asian - Other (please specify:)

 Pacific Islander - Carolinian

 Pacific Islander - Chamorro

 Pacific Islander - Chuukese

 Pacific Islander - Fijian

 Pacific Islander - Kosraean

 Pacific Islander - Marshallese

 Pacific Islander - Native Hawaiian

 Pacific Islander - Palauan

 Pacific Islander - Pingelapese

 Pacific Islander - Pohnpeian

 Pacific Islander - Samoan

 Pacific Islander - Yapese

 Pacific Islander - Other (please specify:)

-A

 Age

 How old are you?

 Socio-Economic Status

 Have you ever received or qualified for a Uniform Voucher (one free set of uniform for students)?

 Yes

 No

 Primary Language

 How well do you speak English?

-Very well Well
+Very well

+Well

 Not well

 Not at all

+1100 at all

 Do you speak a language other than English at home?

 Yes (If yes, please specify:)

-Page 160 of 165

-GBHWC RFP 03-2019: JUNE 21, 2019

-GBTQ community.
+No

+GBHWC recognizes potential health disparities for persons with disabilities and persons who identify with the LGBTQ community.
 However, data analysis that disaggregates youth alcohol and tobacco consumption and attitudes based on these groups has not been done.
-The Lead Epidemiologist will conduct further analysis for these two groups during the Needs Assessment phase of the project to determine whether they should be considered

-subpopulations to focus on for SPF-PFS.
+The Lead Epidemiologist will conduct further analysis for these two groups during the Needs Assessment phase of the project to determine whether they should be considered subpopulations to focus on for SPF-PFS.
 In that event, the following queries will be included in the intake process.

-Disability Status

-Are you deaf or do you have serious difficulty hearing?

-Yes

-No

-Are you blind or do you have serious difficulty seeing, even when wearing glasses?Yes

-No

-Because of a physical, mental or emotional condition, do you have serious difficulty concentremembering or making decisions? trating,

-Yes

-No

-Do you have serious difficulty walking or climbing stairs?

-Yes

-No

-Do you have difficulty dressing or bathing?

-Yes

-No

-Because of a physical, mental or emotional condition, do you have difficulty doing errands alone visiting a doctor's office or shopping? such as
+Disability Status Are you deaf or do you have serious difficulty hearing?
+Yes No Are you blind or do you have serious difficulty seeing, even when wearing glasses?
+Yes No Because of a physical, mental or emotional condition, do you have serious difficulty concentrating, remembering or making decisions?
+Yes No Do you have serious difficulty walking or climbing stairs?
+Yes No Do you have difficulty dressing or bathing?
+Yes No Because of a physical, mental or emotional condition, do you have difficulty doing errands alone such as visiting a doctor's office or shopping?
+Yes No Sexual Orientation What is your sexual orientation?
+Straight Lesbian or Gay Bisexual

-Yes

-No

-Sexual Orientation

-What is your sexual orientation?

-Straight

-Straight Lesbian or Gay

-Bisexual